-Comprehensive Examinations (taken in conjunction with OXI 495, Institutions & Policy Synthesis)
+Comprehensive Examinations (taken in conjunction with OXI 495, Institutions & Policy Synthesis) Consult the Oxbridge Handbook for additional requirements.

 OXI 111/211/411 Moral Theory (2 cr. hrs.)
 (4)

 An examination of the enduring concepts and principles of moral philosophy and an application of them to arriving at reasonable judgments concerning timely moral issues.